SaaS SEO Guide

 Although our on-page SEO optimization and content work had already shown excellent results in both rankings and organic traffic, in a lucrative industry like theirs it simply isn’t enough.

-Our competitors regularly had their C-level staff on national publications and were attracting hundreds of high authority media links every single month.
+Our competitors were regularly published in national publications and attracted hundreds of high authority media links every single month.

-Combined with the fact that we now had dozens of new pages with great content, but no links, we had to double down on a strategic link building strategy.
+Combined with the fact that we now had dozens of new pages with great content, but no links, we had to double down on strategic link building.

 We decided that until we finish with the on-page changes and the creation of new content, our link building focus would mostly go towards: